Professor Niaz A Shah

 Contact Professor

-Niaz has considerable experience in Asylum & human rights cases in the First-tier Tribunal (Immigration and Asylum Chambers) and the Upper Tribunal.
+Niaz has considerable experience in Asylum & human rights cases in the First-tier Tribunal (Immigration and Asylum Chambers), Upper Tribunal, High Court, and the Court of Appeal.
 As a former Protection Assistant at UNHCR, Niaz enjoys working on asylum cases.

-Niaz practices in Public Law and has conducted judicial reviews and advised clients on judicial reviews.
+Niaz practices in Public Law and has conducted judicial reviews.
+He regularly advises clients on judicial reviews.

-Niaz practices in Education especially higher education providers such as universities and the Office of the Independent Adjudicator and students’ complaints.
+Niaz practices in Education, especially higher education providers such as universities, the Office of the Independent Adjudicator, and students’ complaints.

 Niaz also practices in Public International Law and has advised clients (including governments) on international law.